uyuni-project/tetra/README.md

 Other build tools are currently unsupported but will be added in the future.
 You can nevertheless use them - the only rule is that you have to keep all of their files in `kit`.

-### Optional: networkless dry-run builds

-If you want to be 100% sure your package builds without network access, you can use a special `gjp` subcommand to setup a `nonet` user that cannot use the Internet.
-Then you can simply retry the build using that user to see if it works.
-Note that the following commands will alter group permissions to allow both your current user and `nonet` to work on the same files.

-    gjp set-up-nonet-user
-    chmod -R g+rw ../../..
-    gjp dry-run
-    su nonet
-    ping www.google.com #this should fail!
-    gjp mvn package
-    chmod -R g+rw .
-    exit
-    gjp finish

 ### Gotchas

 * `gjp` internally uses `git` to keep track of files, any gjp project is actually also a `git` repo.
 Feel free to navigate it, you can commit, push and pull as long as the `gjp` tags are preserved.
 You can also delete commits and tags, effectively rewinding gjp history (just make sure to delete all tags pointing to a certain commit when you discard it);